apache/tvm/docs/langref/relay/type_system.rst

 ~~~~~~~~~~~~~
 A function type in Relay, see `tvm/relay/type.h` for more details.

 This is the type assigned to functions in Relay.
-A function type
+A function type consists of
-is a list of type parameters, a set of type constraints, a sequence of argument
+a list of type parameters, a set of type constraints, a sequence of argument
 types, and a return type.

 We informally write them as: